Podcast

 The views expressed in this podcast are those of the guest and do not necessarily represent those of HMH.

-Jenn Corujo: From paper to pencil, to WIFI and AI, education is ever evolving.
+Jenn Corujo: From paper and pencil to WIFI and AI, education is ever evolving.
 On this new season of Teachers in America, we’ll keep you on the forefront of what’s new.
 We connect with teachers and ed leaders to talk trending topics and real issues, bringing you inspiring ideas that will influence the future of your teaching.

 Today, we’re excited to welcome host Kailey Rhodes to the Teachers in America team.
 She’s a math teacher in Portland, Oregon, and she recently sat down with Mary Martinez Crippen, 3rd grade Miami-Dade teacher and viral sensation.
 You may have scrolled through social media and seen how Mary is tying football into her everyday lessons.
 We’re kicking off our season with advice from Mary on how to make real-world connections in the classroom.
 Now, here’s Kailey and Mary!